 In Kazakhstan there are areas of high altitude (over 2400m) and very high altitude (over 3600m).
 If hiking or skiing in the mountains, there is a small risk of developing Acute Mountain Sickness, so if you feel unwell, descend immediately.

-When searching around for information on how to get a good exchange rate when sending money to Kazakhstan you need to start with finding out the latest Kazakhstani Tenge foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Kazakhstan you need to start with finding out the latest Kazakhstani Tenge exchange rate for foreign-transfers, which can be very different to the wholesale rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much